Minimotors Dualtron Spider

 A few simple DIY upgrades can also dramatically improve braking quality and feel.
-The dual regenerative brakes also add a bit of stopping power, however, like many other electric scooters, they do not function when the battery is fully charged.
+The dual regenerative brakes also add a bit of stopping power.
+Like other electric scooters, they do not function when the battery is fully charged.

-The best bet for braking safety is to make sure the brakes are dialed in and learn how to properly modulate them without locking up the wheels.
-This will require practice and an awareness of how grippy the tires are on different terrain (cement, asphalt, etc) and under different conditions (dry, rain).
+The best bet for braking safely is to make sure the brakes are dialed in and learn how to modulate them without locking up the wheels.
+This will require awareness of how grippy the tires are on different terrain and in different conditions.

 Rear our guide to Dualtron Spider modifications to learn about tire and brake upgrades.

 At top speed, you will feel surprisingly stable on the Spider.
-The steering is solid and precise with no slop or wobble in the stem.
+The steering is solid and precise, with no slop or wobble in the stem.
 This precision gives the rider immense confidence in this machine.

 The suspension and modest ground clearance easily handle urban obstacles that could otherwise be catastrophic on a more civilized scooter.
 Potholes, road debris, uneven terrain are all easily soaked up by the scooter.
-Dropping off a curb is no problem and you are at no risk of bottoming out or scraping the undercarriage.
+Dropping off a curb is no problem, and you are at no risk of bottoming out or scraping the undercarriage.

 You should upgrade the lighting if you ride at night or under poor visibility conditions.
 Love it or hate it, you also get the steering stem mood “swag” multi-colored lighting and remote control with a zillion possible options.

 The classic wide Dualtron deck permits a good range of possible feet positions for comfort and stability.

-This model is known to suffer from out-of-the-box quality controls issues, including brakes that may need to be adjusted, fenders, and tire tube valve stem issues.
-If you have any issues, they are likely to be minor and a good distributor should be able to take care of any major ones.
+This model is known to suffer from out-of-the-box quality control issues, including brakes that may need to be adjusted, fenders, and tire tube valve stem issues.
+If you have any problems, they are likely to be minor, and a quality distributor should be able to take care of any major ones.